Shruti-Mahato/SRAM/README.md

-# Project Overview
+# Title
-Design of a 6T full CMOS SRAM (16-byte) using 0.18um CMOS technology for low power IoT application.
+Design and Implementation of a 16-Byte SRAM in 0.18μm CMOS Technology for low power IoT application.

 # What is SRAM ?
 - SRAM, which stands for Static Random-Access Memory, is a type of computer memory that is used for storing data that needs to be accessed quickly and frequently by a computer's central processing unit (CPU).
-SRAM is one of the two primary types of volatile memory used in computers, with the other being DRAM (Dynamic Random-Access Memory) which must be periodically refreshed.
+SRAM is one of the two primary types of volatile memory used in computers, with the other being DRAM (Dynamic Random-Access Memory).
-- Each SRAM cell consists of two cross-coupled inverters (also known as a bistable circuit) and additional access transistors for read and write operations.
-These inverters form a latch, which can hold data in a stable state without the need for periodic refreshing (unlike DRAM).
+- One of the key characteristics of SRAM is its stability.
+Once data is written into an SRAM cell, it remains there until it's explicitly overwritten.
+This is in contrast to DRAM, which requires periodic refreshing to maintain data integrity.
+- SRAM is very fast because it doesn't require the charge/discharge cycle that DRAM needs.
+Data can be read or written to SRAM cells with minimal delay, making it suitable for use as cache memory in CPUs.

 ## Table of Contents
 - [Introduction](#introduction)